onedata/onedata-documentation/GUIDELINES.md

 ```
 * Use only the wildcard (`*`) character for bullet points.

-* For multiline points, ident the content to
+* For multiline points, indent the content to
   align with the first line content.

 * Consider adding blank lines between points in lists that have a lot of content.